-Geoff Travis, Founder and A&R Director of Rough Trade Records, will talk about the past, present and intriguing future of his legendary indie label, which has influenced the evolution of 20th-century indie music and has become a prominent symbol of the independent music scene.
-Geoff will also discuss the process of discovering new artists and enabling them to reach their target audiences within the current era of digital technologies and streaming.
+Geoff Travis, Founder and A&R Director of Rough Trade Records, talked about the past, present and intriguing future of his legendary indie label, which has influenced the evolution of 20th-century indie music and has become a prominent symbol of the independent music scene.
+Geoff also discussed the process of discovering new artists and enabling them to reach their target audiences within the current era of digital technologies and streaming.

 17 October, 19:00 – 20:00, Moscow